AST 103: The Solar System

 I will assume that you have a good basic high school science background but no prior knowledge of astronomy.
 I will also assume that you want to learn about astronomy and are willing to work very hard to do so.

-One crucial skill that you need to do well in a self-paced course is to be able to read the textbook effectively.
+One crucial skill that you need to do well in an online course is to be able to read the textbook effectively.
 Reading a science textbook is not like reading a novel, so if you do not already know how to read a science book, you need to learn how to do so.
 You must read the assigned readings more than once.

 The first time you read an assigned reading, do not try to read every word.
 Rather, the goal of the first reading should be to build a framework in your mind (or to take notes and build your framework on paper).
 Build an outline of the big picture by reading the learning outcomes at the beginning of the chapter.
 You should also read the main subject headings and the review points at the end of the chapter, but you should just skim the content in between.
 Remember, during the first reading, your goal is not to worry about every detail but to get a feel for the big picture and to build the framework for the forthcoming details.